-- 1. The stipulated settlement or Peroposed Decision does not provide sufficient public protection given the nature of the violations.
-For example, important terms of probation are missing, the probationary period is too short, probation is not appropriate, or other significant unexplained deviations from your board's disciplinary auidelines. - 2.
-The ALJ made an error in the Proposed Decision in applying the relevant standard of practice for the issues in controversy at the hearing.
-(Proposed - 3.
-The ALJ made an error in interpreting law and/or regulations in the .- (Proposed Decision).
+- The stipulated settlement or Pproposed Decision does not provide sufficient public protection given the nature of the violations.
+For example, important terms of probation are missing, the probationary period is too short, probation is not appropriate, or other significant unexplained deviations from your board's disciplinary guidelines. - The ALJ made an error in the Proposed Decision in applying the relevant standard of practice for the issues in controversy at the hearing.
+(Proposed Decision)